• Home

 5. Compliment them.

 When they listen to you, give a simple compliment.
-Yesterday I told all four of the kids “head upstairs for bath time” and only one of our kids went upstairs the first time that I asked.
+Yesterday I told all four of the kids to go upstairs to get showered & ready for bed, and only one of our kids went upstairs & got a shower the first time that I asked.
 When he came out of the shower, he found a deck of cards on his bed, with a note that said “Play a game of solitaire!
 You get 15 extra minutes to stay up for listening.”
-His brothers heard him say “AWESOME!” and came to see the reason.
-When they saw, they said “Oh man!
-We should have come up faster.
-Next time I am going to do it.” (& on & on)

 Ps- I would happily give out 15 minutes of extra bedtime for good behavior during bath/bedtime because that is certainly our most hectic time of the day.
 Plus, having each of them in their own beds playing a card game, or reading a book for a few minutes allows me to put the other kids to bed quietly, knowing that the children reading/playing cards are safe & quiet, while they are waiting for me.